miguelbgouveia/guides/in-review/ruby-ruby-on-rails/response-streams-with-rails-4-and-redis/article.md

 end
 ```

-Here's a quick recap of what's going on above:
+Here's a quick recap of what's going on:

 * We're using [Puma](https://github.com/puma/puma) which allows for concurrent connections to the server.